 We’re coming up on the end of Autism Awareness Month!
-Each week we’ve shared a series of blog posts on books by, for, and about autistic adults.
-This week, we’ve pulled an extract from Deborah Lipsky’s thoughtful book, From Anxiety to Meltdown: How Individuals on the Autism Spectrum Deal with Anxiety, Experience Meltdowns, Manifest Tantrums, and How You Can Intervene Effectively
+Each week we’ve shared a series of blog posts on books by, for, and about From Anxiety to Meltdown: How Individuals on the Autism Spectrum Deal with Anxiety, Experience Meltdowns, Manifest Tantrums, and How You Can Intervene Effectivelyadults.
+This week, we’ve pulled an extract from Deborah Lipsky’s thoughtful book,

 Drawing on her own experience and using examples to explain how autistic people think, the author distinguishes between meltdowns and tantrums, showing how each begins, and most importantly, how to identify triggers and prevent outbursts from happening in the first place.